Hill Academy Lacrosse

 Brodie Merrill is one of the most decorated lacrosse players in the world.
 He has revolutionized how people treat the defensive player in both box and field, with his run and gun transitional style.
 Brodie, a graduate of Georgetown University, was a two time All American, Two-Time Tewaaraton Award Finalist and in 2005 was named the NCAA Defensive Player of the Year.

-Brodie is the Director of Athletics at the Hill Academy also serves as the Director of the Hill Men’s Lacrosse team which is highly regarded as one of the top Lacrosse programs in North America & is also the school's Athletic Director
+Brodie is the Director of Athletics at the Hill Academy and also serves as the Head Coach of the Prep Team which is highly regarded as one of the top Lacrosse programs in North America & is also the school's Athletic Director

-Luc Magnan, a Hill Academy Alumni, joined the coaching staff after graduating from Robert Morris University.
+Luc Magnan, a Hill Academy Alumni, joined the Hill teaching & coaching staff after graduating from Robert Morris University.

 During his time at the Hill Academy, Luc helped lead the PG team to win the first ever Newport Cup.
 While at Robert Morris, Luc was a four year starter, was named to the 2012 North Eastern Conference All-Rookie team, was named to the 2013 North Eastern Conference All-Second team and was named team captain for his senior year.